Lighthouses of Bangladesh

 pyramidal skeletal tower with lantern and gallery.
 The top of the tower carries

 a red and white horizontally slatted daymark.
 The photo at right, published by a local newspaper, is believed to be by the Chittagong Port Authority.
-Another photo is available, and Bing has a satellite
+A Ministry of Shipping photo is at right, another photo is available, and Bing has a satellite

 view.
 The lighthouse appears to be a twin of the St. Martin's Island lighthouse.
 The Admiralty

 it in a Notice to Mariners in February 2005.
 The original masonry